Vyral/brandon-montemayor/_posts/2020-12-07-comparing-fall-2019-to-fall-2020.md

 <center><em>The latest figures from the Santa Clarita real estate market are in.</em></center>

-<br>As we head past Thanksgiving and towards the new year, I wanted to bring you a quick market update on what’s going on with real estate.
+<br>As we head past Thanksgiving and toward the new year, I wanted to bring you a quick market update on what’s going on with real estate.
 We’re in a unique market, to say the least.
-It’s not often that you have a real estate market that has advantages for buyers and sellers at the same time. **Here are the latest numbers for Santa Clarita homes in the $217,000 to $7 million:**
+It’s not often that you have a real estate market that has advantages for buyers and sellers at the same time. **Here are the latest numbers for Santa Clarita homes in the $217,000 to $7 million range:**

 * 235 active homes, well below the level of a balanced market (800 to 1,200 active homes)
-* 94 of the 235 active listings have been on the market for 30 days or more.
-These homes are generally overpriced or need extensive maintenance.
+* 94 of the 235 active listings have been on the market for 30 days or more (these homes are generally overpriced or need extensive maintenance)
 * 561 pending homes
 * 366 home closings in the last 30 days
 * Less than one month of available inventory (down 38% from last year)